 API tokens are almost the same as login and password, only for a program, not a person.
 SelfPrivacy application uses them to manage services in all accounts instead of you.
 Convenient!

 We do not need a token for your domain registrar.
-But we will need one for the CloudFlare to use it for domain management.
+But we need a DNS provider token to manage the domain.

 Visit the following link and log in to the account you created earlier.